Central Illinois' On-Line Broadcast Museum

 It seems that WCIA tried to “fly under the radar” when it came to the de-intermixture controversy in many TV markets across the U.S. UHF stations were facing failure because of the dominance of VHF stations in their markets, and it was getting the attention of the FCC and congress.

-In central Illinois, there were two major de-intermixture issues on proposed stations not even on the air.
-The channel 2 allocation is in Springfield and in Peoria with channel 8.
+In central Illinois, there were two major de-intermixture issues on proposed stations, not even on the air.
+The channel 2 allocation is in Springfield, and the allocation for channel 8 in Peoria.
 WCIA would eventually be brought up as a target for de-intermixture.

-WCIA responded by opposing any future mixing of UHF and VHF channels in individual markets but advocated the maintenance of the “status quo” in regard to mileage separations among VHF stations.
-In regards to another issue, WCIA would oppose a plan by CBS to include Champaign-Urbana in the Terre Haute, Indiana market.
+WCIA responded by opposing any future mixing of UHF and VHF channels in individual markets but advocated the maintenance of the “status quo” regarding mileage separations among VHF stations.
+Regarding another issue, WCIA would oppose a plan by CBS to include Champaign-Urbana in the Terre Haute, Indiana market.

 One FCC proposal got the attention of a WCIA competitor.
-In May of 1956, the FCC was reviewing responses to a proposed rule change on multiple-city station IDs for Television stations.
+In May of 1956, the FCC reviewed responses to a proposed rule change on multiple-city station IDs for Television stations.
 Most stations favored a dual city ID.
-A pole was taken by the FCC which was instigated by WVEC in Hampton-Norfolk, Virginia, and WDSM-TV in Superior, Wisconsin-Duluth, Minnesota.
+A pole was taken by the FCC, which was instigated by WVEC in Hampton-Norfolk, Virginia, and WDSM-TV in Superior, Wisconsin-Duluth, Minnesota.
 Both stations were seeking to locate studios in both cities in the ID.
-WDSM was stating that stations should be able to utilize dual city IDs where sufficient community interest existed.
+WDSM stated that stations should be able to utilize dual city IDs where sufficient community interest existed.

 Among the stations publically disagreeing with the proposition was WTVP in Decatur.
 It was obvious that Prairie Television/WTVP anticipated WCIA taking on multiple city IDs, such as Champaign-Urbana-Decatur-Danville.